dimimal/Biomedical_Figures_Annotation/ReadMe.md

 * numpy
 * pandas

-Run `pip install requirements.txt` to automatically install the dependencies in your environment.
+Run `pip install -r requirements.txt` to automatically install the dependencies in your environment.